o355/PyWeather/README.md

 I hope that you can enjoy PyWeather as much as I enjoy making PyWeather, so, let's get started!

-## PyWeather Update - Early May 2018:
+## PyWeather Update - Late May 2018:
-PyWeather 1.0.0 is coming along, albeit slowly.
-Here are a few updates:
+PyWeather 1.0.0 is coming along and on schedule.
-* On-the-fly radar size switching is done!
+* HTTPS support is done, and the pip 10 fix is nearing completion.
-* I have started working on more minor issues & features, like issues #58, #60, #62, #63, #64, #65, #66, #71, and #74.
-All of these issues should be fixed by late June 2018.
+* I have started working on more minor issues & features, and all of these issues should be fixed by late June 2018.
-* More major fixes, like issues #48, #67, and #72 will be completed by late July 2018.
+* More major fixes should be fixed by late July 2018.
 * If you haven't already noticed, the updater is now gone.
 But, don't fear, I'll be recoding it and it should be done by late August 2018, but I might work on the updater occasionally before summer.
 * QA will start in early September 2018, PyWeather 1.0.0 is out by September 30, 2018.